Amrize AG research snapshot

 AMRZ AI Stock Analysis

 AMRZ AI stock analysis currently views Amrize as a North American building-solutions business with attractive local cement and aggregates positions, a broad distribution network, and exposure to infrastructure, commercial, residential, repair, and refurbishment markets.
-The Q1 2026 result was mixed: revenue increased 4.7% to $2.178 billion and Building Materials revenue rose 12.9%, but Building Envelope demand and margins weakened, producing a $118 million net loss in a seasonally small quarter.
-At the July 9, 2026 close of $50.28, AMRZ was below its 50-day and 200-day moving averages.
+The Q1 2026 result was mixed: revenue increased 4.7% to $2.178 billion and Building Materials revenue rose 12.9% with strong margin expansion, but Building Envelope demand and margins weakened, producing a $118 million net loss in a seasonally small quarter.
+Since the July 11, 2026 refresh, the shares fell from the $50.28 July 9 close to $48.91 on July 31, 2026, while the company started its $1 billion buyback, paid its first quarterly dividend, continued integrating PB Materials, and announced the acquisition of Rapid Redi-Mix in Dallas-Fort Worth.
+Truist downgraded the stock to Hold with a $48 target on July 7, and Q2 2026 results are scheduled for August 6.
+At $48.91, AMRZ was below its 50-day and 200-day moving averages.
 This AMRZ AI stock forecast uses scenarios, not a precise price prediction, and is for informational use only, not investment advice.

 Current price